jeremy-cowham/recipe-genius/README.md

 ## Quickstart

 Clone this repository to the desired location on your machine.
 I assume you have Python 3.7 installed on your machine.
-First, you'll need `pipenv` to install the required dependecies:
+First, you'll need `pipenv` to install the required dependencies:

 ```bash
   pip install pipenv